quicwg/base-drafts/draft-ietf-quic-recovery.md

 detection.
 The algorithm used in QUIC is based on the RTO algorithm for TCP
 {{?RFC5681}} and is additionally resilient to spurious RTO events {{?RFC5682}}.

-When the last TLP packet is sent, a timer is scheduled for the RTO period.
+When the last TLP packet is sent, a timer is set for the RTO period.
 When this timer expires, the sender sends two packets, to evoke acknowledgements from the receiver, and restarts the RTO timer.